la2050/archive/_projects/2016/domestic-harmonizer-program-resolving-conflict-one-middle-school-at-a-time.md

   teachers at Andrew Carnegie Middle School are learning tools, skills and processes to prevent and resolve conflicts, and to enhance youth leadership and academics.
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Students’ perceived sense of safety at and on the way to school
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
 category: learn
 body_class: blueberry